 - Microelectronics for Europe and Chips JU synergies: The workshop has led to the definition of a Topic on "Front End Module" (FEM) that combines digital, RF, and packaging technologies to reach a reconfigurable, multi frequency, versatile front end for 6G, i.e. including prioritized spectrum, and capable of interference mitigations.
 It is proposed to run this Topic over the next Work Programmes, with WP 2025 being the first iteration, with a potential of transfer towards the Chips JU pilot line in due time. - Cloud computing technologies and 3C Networks: The workshop has led to the definition of short and medium-term activities for both: a) cloud solutions and b) service provisioning.
 The key findings of the workshop include: a) that Europe should focus on open-source solutions to reach faster the target for European-wide accepted solutions, b) Target the standardization of the results so that future solutions will abide by the European rules for security, privacy, sustainability, etc., and c) Identify synergies among European funding instruments to maximize the impact of their activities and shorten the delivery of well-studied and tested solutions. - Photonics and Photonics PPP synergy: The workshop has identified further R&I work on multiple aspects of photonic technology, covering especially architecture/protocols for space links, access or backhaul use cases, integration wireless and optical, optical sensing as support for services, quantum over fiber as main targets.
-These should be also developed in the context of sustainability (low-energy demand) and optical processing including AI capabilities. - NTN and Space component: Lots of activities on 5G/6G are running through ESA, national Agencies and programmes, such as the Union Secure Connectivity Programme (IRIS2), which allows for the provision of commercial services by the European private sector.
-SNS is strong in facilitating bridges between the space and terrestrial community and current space contributions towards standardisation are planned through running SNS projects.
-In that context the workshop has identified a "TN-NTN" unification Topic, with WP 2025 being the first iteration.
-It targets reuse of similar protocols and technologies in both the TN and NTN segment where feasible, moving beyond the integration stage reached with 5G, and reusing test and demo capabilities of ESA, if appropriate.
+These should be also developed in the context of sustainability (low-energy demand) and optical processing including AI capabilities. - NTN and Space component: Lots of activities on 5G/6G are running through ESA, national Agencies and programmes, such as the Union Secure Connectivity Programme (IRIS2), which allows for the provision of commercial services by the

-27 United Nations, Department of Economic and Social Affairs, Sustainable Development.
+29 United Nations, Department of Economic and Social Affairs, Sustainable Development.
 (2020).
 The 17 Goals. https://sdgs.un.org/goals